-ENVR 6700 Graduate Environmental Seminar (1 credit)
+ENVR 6700 Graduate Sustainability Seminar (1-3 credits)

-This course exposes graduate students to a range of topics within environmental science.
-In a seminar format, students will discuss environmental problems in a deeper context and present progress reports on their thesis research.
+This course exposes graduate students to a range of topics within environmental studies from a sustainability perspective.
+In a seminar format, students will discuss environmental problems in a deeper context and present progress reports on their thesis research and projects.
 Faculty and guests will make presentations for students to discuss.
-Students must enroll in ENVR 6700 a minimum of twice over two semesters.
-Students may enroll for credit up to 4 times.
+Students may enroll for up to 6 credits.